DJShankyShoe/scythe/README.md

 ![image](https://user-images.githubusercontent.com/62169971/150054771-2ee3b683-7132-4f42-895f-3058974e6f92.png)

 - Upon successful/failed login, the page will load fingerprint.php
-- Fingerprint.php creates a randomly generated php file name for retreiving POST data
+- Fingerprint.php creates a randomly generated PHP file name for retrieving POST data
-- Fingerprint.php collects fingerprint from the actor and POSTS it to the generated php file
+- Fingerprint.php collects fingerprint from the actor and POSTS it to the generated PHP file
-- The generated php file logs the fingerpriint & deletes itself
+- The generated PHP file logs the fingerprint & deletes itself
 - The logs from apache & fingerprint is logged by SIEM Splunk
-- Upon alert (cuzstomizable by user), it executes main.py which then extracts the apprpriate fingerprint for that event
+- Upon alert (customizable by the user), it executes main.py which then extracts the appropriate fingerprint for that event
-- Main.py will then genereate 3 main types of yara signatures where used for **Rate Limiting**, **Challenge**, **Block**
+- Main.py will then generate 3 main types of Yara signatures where used for **Rate Limiting**, **Challenge**, **Block**

 ## After alert being triggered
-The main.py located at ```/opt/splunk/splunk/bin/scripts``` will run.</br>
+The main.py located at ```/opt/splunk/splunk/bin/scripts``` will be executed</br>
-The script will hash the JSON format fingerprints and check if the hash is exist in myhash.txt
+The script will hash the JSON formated fingerprints and verifies for any duplicates in hash.txt

-If Exist:</br>
+If Duplicate Exist:</br>
-Do nothing.
+Do nothing

-If NOT Exist:</br>
+If NO Duplicates Exist:</br>
 - Update the myhash.txt
 - Create a new folder named: yara-(Hash values of the JSON fingerprints）, in the folder it will consist:
   1. yara_ratelimit